felixlopz/hubrise-test-task/content/apps/deliveroo/faqs/en/find-deliveroo-restaurant-id.md

 ![Deliveroo Restaurant ID in the URL of the back office](../../images/011-en-deliveroo-branchid.png)

 If you cannot find your Restaurant ID, contact your Deliveroo Account Manager.

+## Option 3

+For the most IT savvy, the Restaurant ID can also be found in the store source code.

+To find the Restaurant ID in the website source code, follow these steps:

+- Go to your store URL link, the restaurant page on the Deliveroo website.
+- Right-click on the page and select **View Page Source** on your web-browser.
+- On the source code page, search for `"restaurant":{"id":`.

+> For example, the Camile Thai restaurant in Clapham indicates `77430` Restaurant ID in the website page source code [https://deliveroo.co.uk/menu/london/clapham/camile-thai-clapham](https://deliveroo.co.uk/menu/london/clapham/camile-thai-clapham).